stuart-knock/docs/UserGuide/UserGuide-UI.rst

 is the only one that cannot be changed later on.
 The others will be accessible afterwards from the profile page of the administrator.
 These settings are:

-Name:
+Administrator User Name:
 	the name of the administrator.

 Password:
 	the password of the administrator.
 This can be changed later by clicking the `Change password` link from the profile page.

-Email:
+Administrator Email:
 	the email of the administrator.
 Emails requesting validations for new users will be sent to this address.
 This can be changed by clicking the `edit` link from the profile page.

-TVB root:
+Root folder for all projects:
 	this is the root storage for |TVB|.
-All your projects will be stored here, as well as the logger file and the files used as input and output for the backend server.
+All your projects will be stored here, as well as the logging file and the files used as input and output for the backend server.
+	Please provide here a valid folder path, on a drive which has enough space for storing TVB data.
-	This will still be available on the settings page later on.
-The settings page is available for an administrator through the `TVB Settings` like from the profile page at any later time.
+	This field will be present on the settings page later on, but you won't be able to change it.
+	In case you are forced to change this path/folder, we recoment that you export your existing projects, stop |TVB|, start it with clean option (and configure new folder) then import your projects back in the system.

-DB type:
+DB engine:
 	currently supported are *sqlite* and *postgresql* databases.
 You will need to provide a valid database URL in case you choose postgresql.
 In the case of sqlite a default `tvb-database.db` will always be used.
 Please take into consideration that when